 Specify your key results

 Once you have settled on your objectives, you can turn your focus to your key results.
 These should be measurable outcomes that show that you are on your way to achieving your objective.
-It’s also good to include a metric that you is tracked and time-bound to keep you accountable.
+It’s also good to include a metric that is tracked and time-bound to keep you accountable.

 To boost your accountability and keep you motivated, remember to share your community OKRs with your team, other departments, and other key stakeholders.
 This will help everyone else be aware of your goals and help to keep you accountable.
 It may also help other departments to help you meet your goals, for example, marketing might need to take actions to promote your community.